Public charging network description

 - Service management

-This is the hardware which does provide the electricity necessary to charge a vehicle.
+This is the electric vehicle service equipment (EVSE) which does provide the electricity necessary to charge a vehicle.
 The charging station must be smart, which means that they can communicate with a backend and be compatible with international communication protocol OCPP (Open charge point protocol).

-This is the owner of the charging infrastructure.
+This is the owner of the charging infrastructure called site owner or site host.
 This is generally a commercial facility (e.g. Restaurant, retail zone, corporate site) with parking.
 The client is the owner of the hardware which is operated by a Charging station operator.

-Charging Station Operator which do manage commercially and operationally charging stations for site owners.
+Charging Station Operator (CSO) or charging point operator (CPO) is the entity that manages commercially and operationally charging stations for site owners.

-This is the hub interconnecting charging station networks (represented by CSO) with EV drivers represented by eMobility providers.
+This is the hub interconnecting charging station networks (represented by CSO/CPO) with EV drivers represented by eMobility providers (EMP/EMSP).

-eMobility Providers is the commercial role of the service provider giving access and managing charging revenues of EV drivers.
+eMobility Providers also called electric mobility service provider (EMSP) is the commercial role of the service provider giving access and managing charging revenues of EV drivers.
 EMPs can provide access for EV drivers to charging station networks via subscription services over RFID or Smartphone applications.

 Electric vehicle driver is the user of the charging services.
-He does have to register to an EMP to use the charging services with an RFID or Smartphone application.
+He does have to register to an EMP/EMSP to use the charging services with an RFID or Smartphone application.